ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ## ON TO CODING

-### STEP ONE: Fill Out the [`sendQuestion(_:)`](https://github.com/LittleGreenViper/ITCB/blob/66e3e076b0bd616f340e47b76a97d0a7f9b6ab86/01-CBCentralManagerDelegate/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift#L82) method.
+### STEP ONE: Fill Out the [`sendQuestion(_:)`]() method.

 #### FIRST, the Backstory

 Remember that local instances of [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) are *not actual one-to-one connections to remote devices*.
 They are a lot more akin to a "local directory" of the device, holding the "last known state" of the device, and information about its capabilities and data, along with directions for contacting the Peripheral.

-##### We Have to Remove Our Hat, and Politely Ask the Peripheral to Set A Value
+##### We Have to Politely Ask the Peripheral to Set A Value

-We "ask a question" by setting the value of one of the two Characteristics to the question (the value of the Characteristic is a simple string).

-Except we don't actually "set" the value.
+We don't actually "set" the value of the "question" Characteristic.
 Instead, *we send the new value to the Peripheral, and ask it to make it the new value of the Characteristic*.
-That's The Way of The Bluetooth.
+That's The Way of Bluetooth.
 The Peripheral is always in charge of its state.

 ##### A Cool Little Swift Trick

-Another thing that we did before we got here, was [this little "hack"](https://github.com/LittleGreenViper/ITCB/blob/af31419bea3f5dfb33ff4601aaffe4b719357f37/01-CBCentralManagerDelegate/SDK-src/src/internal/ITCB_SDK_internal.swift#L141) (It's not actually a "hack."
+Another thing that we did before we got here, was [this little "hack"]() (It's not actually a "hack."
 It's the way we do stuff in Swift):

     extension Array where Element: CBAttribute {
         public subscript(_ inUUIDString: String) -> Element! {